GabrielCastroCarreira/github-slideshow/_posts/0000-01-02-GabrielCastroCarreira.md

 layout: slide
 title: "Welcome to our GitHubsGabriel's slide!"
 ---
-This is github Gabriel Slide
+This is my awesome Slide
 Use the left arrow to go back!